quagmt/udecimal/README.md

 - **Immutable**: All arithmetic operations return a new `Decimal` value, preserving the original value and safe for concurrent use.
 - **Versatile Rounding Methods**: Includes HALF AWAY FROM ZERO, HALF TOWARD ZERO, and Banker's rounding.
   <br/>
+- **Correctness**: All arithmetic operations are fuzz tested and cross-checked with `shopspring/decimal` library to ensure correctness.

 **NOTE**: This library does not perform implicit rounding.
 If the result of an operation exceeds the maximum precision, extra digits are truncated.
 All rounding methods must be explicitly invoked. (see [Rounding Methods](#rounding-methods) for more details)